Semiparametric Single-Index Estimation for Average Treatment Effects: Asymptotic Properties

-\Cref{assumption as:2}(a) covers commonly used conditions in the existing literature and imposes the uniform convergence of $(\theta_{0}, g_{0})$ in a small neighborhood.
-For instance, \cite{yu2002penalized} require the uniform convergence $(\theta_{0}, g_{0})$ in a small neighborhood and can be derived using the results of Lemma A2 in \cite{Newey2003}.
-For simplicity, we impose condition (ii) and (iii) in \Cref{assumption as:2}(a) directly. \Cref{assumption as:2}(b) is similar with Assumption 2 of \cite{newey1997convergence} and Assumption 3 of \cite{Su2012} and the restrictions on the derivatives of orthogonal Hermite functions can be derived using the results in \cite{belloni2015some}. \Cref{assumption as:2}(c) is the under smoothing condition \citep[see][]{belloni2015some,chang2015high} that guarantees the negligibility of the truncation error terms and asymptotic normality of estimator.
+\Cref{assumption as:2}(a) covers commonly used conditions in the existing literature and establishes the uniform convergence of $(\theta_{0}, g_{0})$ in a small neighborhood.
+The uniform convergence of $(\theta_{0}, g_{0})$ in a small neighborhood is required by \cite{yu2002penalized}, which can be derived using the results of Lemma A2 in \cite{Newey2003}.
+For simplicity, we directly impose conditions (ii) and (iii) in \Cref{assumption as:2}(a). \Cref{assumption as:2}(b) matches Assumption 2 of \cite{newey1997convergence} and Assumption 3 of \cite{Su2012}, and the restrictions on the derivatives of orthogonal Hermite functions can be derived using the results in \cite{belloni2015some}. \Cref{assumption as:2}(c) is the under-smoothing condition \citep[see][]{belloni2015some,chang2015high} that ensures the negligibility of the truncation error terms and the asymptotic normality of the estimator.

 \begin{assumption} Let $\epsilon$ be a relatively small positive number.
-As $(N, k) \rightarrow(\infty, \infty),$ let $\Phi(N, k) \rightarrow 0$ uniformly in $\theta \in\{\theta:\|\theta-\theta_{0}\|<\iota\}$, where
+As $(N, k) \rightarrow(\infty, \infty),$ let $\Phi(N, k) \rightarrow 0$ uniformly in $\theta \in\{\theta:\|\theta-\theta_{0}\|<\epsilon\}$, where

 in which $f_{\theta}(\omega)$ is the pdf of $\omega=X^{\prime} \theta$ as defined in \Cref{assumption as:1}. \end{assumption}